 A large percentage of college students participate in heavy drinking and can have alcohol-related problems.
 These problems often have long-term negative consequences, like liver damage, high blood pressure, inflammation of the pancreas, and other health conditions.

-In 2020, less than a fifth of 13,101 survey participants described their overall health as excellent.
-Conversely, only 1.3% said their health was poor.
-However, the statistics on college students discovered that the largest group of college students (42%) felt very good.
+In 2021, less than a sixth of 30,967 survey participants described their overall health as excellent.
+Conversely, only 2% said their health was poor.
+However, the statistics on college students discovered that the largest group of college students (39%) felt very good.

-The second most common health problem among college students is urinary tract infection (10.2%).
-Lower on the list is bronchitis, with only 3.1%.
-Finally, STDs noticed among college students are chlamydia (1.1%) and gonorrhea (0.3%).
+The second most common health problem among college students is orthopedic injury, such as a broken bone or a sprain (8%), followed by urinary tract infection (7.7%).
+Lower on the list is bronchitis, with only 2.9%.
+Finally, STDs noticed among college students are chlamydia (1.1%) and gonorrhea (0.4%).

 15. Suicide is the second most frequent cause of college students’ death.

 College student death statistics point out the rising suicide rates among young adults between 15 and 24.
 According to the ACHA’s research, the suicide rate of this age group is three times higher than it was 70 years ago.